 - A vibrant, healthy future for our kids

 Since 2000, the Feather River Land Trust has been working to conserve the magnificent lands and waters of the Feather River region.
-Together, we have successfully protected over 54,000 acres of private lands that support outstanding biodiversity, waterways, fisheries, recreational and educational opportunities, cultural sites, agricultural lands, and spectacular scenery.
+Together, we have successfully protected 59,000 acres of private lands that support outstanding biodiversity, waterways, fisheries, recreational and educational opportunities, cultural sites, agricultural lands, and spectacular scenery.

 The Feather River Land Trust is a private, non-profit organization founded by residents of the Feather River region.
 Rooted in our region, we also meet standards of excellence for national accreditation.
 We work with willing landowners and local communities to conserve land in the Feather River region and steward its ecological and cultural values for current and future generations.

 We accomplish our mission through three programs: